Protégé (TV series): Rewards for winner and finalists

 In season 1, the winner, Krizza Neri received ₱ 1,000,000.00.
 Other than the cash prize, a 2-bedroom condo unit worth ₱ 3,000,000 and a five-year management contract with GMA Artist Center were also given.
 The winner, together with the runners-up, received a four-year scholarship grant from STI College.
-Lovely Embuscado received the "Texters’ Choice Award" and the "Skyflakes Biggest Break Award" with a total cash prize of ₱ 150,000.00.
+Lovely Embuscado received the "Texters’ Choice Award" and the "Skyflakes Biggest Break Award" with a total cash prize of 150 thousand Philippines pesos.

-The prizes given for the winners of the second season are two 2-bedroom condo units, ₱ 1,000,000.00 cash prize for each winners and management contract with GMA Artist Center.
+The prizes given for the winners of the second season are two 2-bedroom condo units, 1 million Philippine pesos cash prize for each winners and management contract with GMA Artist Center.
 All six remaining finalists received a 4-year scholarship from STI College like in season one.
-Jeric Gonzales received the "Texters’ Choice Award" with a cash prize of ₱ 20,000.00.

-The winning mentors' prize is ₱ 500,000.00 each.
+Jeric Gonzales received the "Texters' Choice Award" with a cash prize of 20 thousand pesos.
+The winning mentors' prize was 500 thousand pesos each.